zef-dev/convoworks-gpt/README.md

 The GPT Query Generator element allows you to create context-rich questions from a given conversation.
 These questions can be utilized to query a knowledge database, enhancing GPT chat completion-based interactions by providing additional context and insights.

+In your system message, you can use the `${conversation}` expression, which contains a serialized conversation summary.
+If omitted, the serialized conversation will be attached as a separate system prompt.

 **Parameters:**

 * `System Message` - Sets initial context and format for the conversation.